-Of all the things that could get damaged when moving, electronics is high on the list and certainly can cause you the most inconvenience, especially if you rely on your laptop, for example, to work from home.
+Of all the things that could get damaged when moving, electronics are high on the list and certainly can cause you the most inconvenience, especially if you rely on your laptop, for example, to work from home.
 And the kids will be none too impressed if their gaming console is damaged during your home move!

 So in this post, we will offer you sound advice on how to pack electronics when moving home.